huggingface/community-events/jax-controlnet-sprint/README.md

 At the end of the community sprint, each submission will be evaluated by a jury and the top-3 demos will be awarded a prize.
 Check out the [How to submit a demo] (TODO) section for more information and suggestions on how to submit your project.

 > 💡 Note: Even though we provide an example for performing ControlNet training, participants can propose ideas that do not involve ControlNets at all.
-But the ideas need to be centered around Diffusion models.
+But the ideas need to be centered around diffusion models.

 ## Important dates